awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deleteebsvolumesnapshots.md

 Delete a snapshot of an Amazon Elastic Block Store \(Amazon EBS\) volume\.

 **Note**
-The AWS Lambda function that runs during this operation has a maximum execution time \(timeout\) of 60 seconds\.
+The AWS Lambda function that runs during this operation has a maximum run time \(timeout\) of 60 seconds\.
 If you have a large number of Amazon EBS volume snapshots to delete, the operation might fail with an error message\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWS-DeleteEbsVolumeSnapshots)